Reading Time 3 mins 17 secs –

 We were stocked up, so when the season started, I wasn’t really that excited to go hunting.
 In fact, I went into the season without even praying or asking God for my deer.
 And I didn’t sow any seed either.

 But I still went out on opening day and every day of the weeklong season.
 Apparently, I hadn’t learned that it was a waste of time to go out without releasing my faith.
 I look back and realize how hardheaded I was.
-I got up every morning that week, went to the effort of hunting, and got exactly what I had released my faith for—
+I got up every morning that week, went to the effort of hunting, and got exactly what I had released my faith for—nothing.

 Pay close attention to my mindset at that time—I knew something was wrong, but since my freezer was already full, I wasn’t that concerned about it.
 But I still wanted to have the victory of getting a deer myself.
 I should’ve prayed and asked God about it, but I didn’t.